biodigital-inc/bdhuman-contentapi/php/README.md

-Sample code using [PHP](https://secure.php.net/) to demonstrate making requests to the BioDigital Human Content API service.
-This example provides a basic approach to:
+Code samples using [PHP](https://secure.php.net/) to demonstrate making requests to the BioDigital Human Content API.
+These examples provide basic approaches to:

 * Requesting an access token from the BioDigital OAuth2 services
-* Using an access token to make authorized requests to a Content API endpoint
+* Using an access token to make authorized requests to various Content API endpoints

 ## Getting Started